-Both clocks start after the date of the Letter of Notification (step 6 of the process).
+Both clocks start after January 10, 2020 when the Letter of Notification is released (step 6 of the process).
 The Consultation Phase (step 5 of the process) has ended as of July 21, 2019.
 Any data collected will now be submitted to the Expert Panel for Fragrance Safety for evaluation.
-If there are no substantial comments, we can expect the Letter of Notification to be sent to fragrance organizations early September 2019.